 Bed and Breakfast

 For a more personal touch, some travellers from Bristol Airport choose one of the many highly rated bed and breakfast accommodation options.
 Coombe Retreat offers free airport transfers and on-site parking.
-The Old Manor House, Ashdale B&B and The Old Chaff Mill are all also close by, offering friendly and charming accommodation close to the airport.
+The Old Manor House, Ashdale B&B and The Old Chaff Mill are all also close by, offering friendly and charming accommodations close to the airport.

 Transfers to Bristol Airport

 Bristol Airport is well served by local and national transport links by bus.
-There are frequent bus services to nearby cities Bristol, Bath and Weston-Super-Mare, along with services to other smaller local destinations.
+There are frequent bus services to nearby cities Bristol, Bath and Weston-Super-Mare, along with services to smaller local destinations.